melezhik/outthentic-dsl/README.md

 ### Imperative way

-You _extend_ a process of verification using regular programming languages - like Perl, Bash and Ruby, see examples below.
+You _extend_ a process of verification using regular programming languages - like Perl6, Perl5, Bash and Ruby, see examples below.

 ## DSL code

-A  program code written on outthentic DSL language to verify text input.
+A program code written on Outthentic DSL language to verify text input.

 ## Search context

-Verification process is carried out in a given _context_.
+Verification process is taken in a  _context_.

-But default search context is the same as original input text stream.
+By default search context _is equal_ to an original text input stream.

-Search context could be however changed in some conditions.
+However a search context might be changed in some situations ( see within, text blocks and ranges expressions ).

 ## DSL parser